 Washington Bike Law has litigated multiple claims involving wheel-swallowing parallel drain grates and worked to eliminate this safety hazard in Seattle.
 Years later, as suggested by Washington Bike Law, the City began inventorying and replacing the grates.

-For years Washington Bike Law investigated, attempted negotiations, and then litigated claims against the City of Seattle on behalf of some of the many bicyclists who have been injured on the South Lake Union Streetcar tracks.
-(Seattle PI News Coverage) , (KOMO News coverage)
+For five years Washington Bike Law investigated, attempted negotiations, and then litigated claims against the City of Seattle on behalf of some of the many bicyclists who have been injured on the South Lake Union Streetcar tracks.
+(Seattle PI News Coverage)

-In response, when the City expanded the streetcar system, rather than creating another area "fatally flawed for bicyclists," it chose to improve conditions for bicycling, including a physically-separated bikeway, bike lanes, and "bike friendly" drainage grates.
-(City of Seattle)
+In response, when the City expanded the streetcar system, rather than creating another area the city's own employees termed "fatally flawed for bicyclists," it chose to improve conditions for bicycling, including a physically-separated bikeway, bike lanes, and "bike friendly" drainage grates.
+(City of Seattle) Unfortunately, while improved, the streetcar tracks continue to create a hazard for bicycles.
+(KOMO News coverage)

 Almost certainly.
 Bicyclists are allowed to ride on the sidewalk in Seattle.
 The rules vary in other cities, but there is likely at least some negligence on the part of a driver when a crash occurs on the sidewalk.